essenciary/TicTacToe.jl/doc/README.md

 #The Board

-Let's start with the most obvious object in our game: the board.
+Let's start with the most obvious thing: the board.
 Julia has a perfect data structure for representing it: the `Matrix`.
 Something like:

 ```julia
 julia> [1 2 3; 4 5 6; 7 8 9]